 Tom Holland

-Tom Holland is a British author and historian, known for his works on ancient and medieval history.
-Some of his notable books include 'Rubicon: The Last Years of the Roman Republic', 'Persian Fire: The First World Empire and the Battle for the West', and 'Dominion: The Making of the Western Mind'.
-His writing is characterized by engaging narratives that make complex historical periods accessible to a wide audience.
+Tom Holland is a British author and historian known for his works on classical and medieval history.
+He has written several acclaimed books, including 'Rubicon: The Last Years of the Roman Republic' and 'Persian Fire: The First World Empire and the Battle for the West.'

 Books